akshatksingh18/mars-visit-form/README.md

 ## Deployment

-Deploy easily on platforms like Netlify or Vercel by linking the GitHub repository and using the build command npm run build.
+Deploy easily on platforms like Netlify or Vercel by linking the GitHub repository and using the build command: npm run build.

 Contact